For families who want to volunteer with children under 18 years old

 Click here to download our family volunteering guide which explains how families volunteer and details the application process, challenges and requirements.

-Families can volunteer on community teaching projects, in children’s homes, animal rescue centres and on conservation projects around the world.
-Most of our projects normally have a minimum age requirement of 18, but for a number of our projects we are able to accept children under 18 when accompanied by a parent.
+Families can volunteer on our community teaching projects, in children’s homes, animal rescue centres and on conservation projects around the world.
+Our projects normally have a minimum age requirement of 18, but for the projects below we are delighted to accept children under 18 when accompanied by a parent.